Elv13/tyrannical/README.md

 #### Is it possible to directly launch clients in the current tag or a new one?

 This feature is mostly available for Awesome 3.5.3+, 3.5.6+ is recommanded.
-Tyrannical will use the "startup notification" feild in clients that support it to track a spawn request.
+Tyrannical will use the "startup notification" field in clients that support it to track a spawn request.
 Some applications, such as GVim and XTerm, doesn't support this.
 URxvt, Konsole and Gnome terminal does.